bauerceptor/teach25-embedded-systems/_pages/Software-I/1 - Introduction to IoT/Exercise Solution.md

 5. **Action:** Commands sent to actuators or alerts to users
 6. **Storage:** Historical data archived for future analysis

-### 3. Analyze the challenges and security concerns in IoT implementations and suggest solutions.
+### 3. Analyze the challenges and security concerns in IoT implementations and suggest solutions

 **Answer:**